 For a lot of men, entering middle age used to be fairly straightforward when it came to their health: 1.
 Eat less, exercise more.
 2. Get a colonoscopy.
 3. Schedule your first prostate cancer screening.
-Recently, things got a bit muddled when a group of doctors recommended against the popular prostate-specific antigen (PSA) test which screens for prostate cancer.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy